Grup d'Acció Valencianista

+define themselves as "the fighting and warlike faction of real valencianism".
+Nonetheless, they are generally considered as an extreme right group due to their activities.

 Along their history, they have used repeatedly violence, especially their youth wing.
 Because of their frequent use of both verbal and physical violence, some reports regard GAV as a far-right terrorist group.

 Some of their threatening actions against education centers, and individuals, associations and democratic parties have been made with false names, such as Maulets 1707 or Colectiu Vinatea (sic).